 I made a short, clickable Tapestry story out of an old poem I wrote but had never published.
 I hope you like it.

 Poet and publisher Dave Bonta spoke to me on the phone awhile back for his “Woodrat” podcast.
-He got me to talk about everything from how I handle submissions to tinywords, what my publishing philosophy is, why haiku is important, and what I learned from studying poetry with Louise Glück.
-We also talked about Twitter, of course, and how haiku is well-suited to distribution via that and other modern technologies.
+He got me to talk about everything from how I handle submissions to tinywords, what my publishing philosophy is, why haiku is important, and what I learned from studying poetry with Louise Glück.… Read the rest

 The importance of “Making”